 Barreto is a professor of political science and Chicana and Chicano studies and an expert on Latino voting patterns and how racial and ethnic minorites participate in politics in the United States.
 Barreto, who has been retained by Hillary Clinton’s campaign to conduct research and polling on Latino voters, is also an expert on voting rights.

-Groeling is an associate professor of communication studies and an expert on political communications and new media.
+Groeling is a professor of communication studies and an expert on political communications and new media.
 He is the author of the book “When Politicians Attack: Party Discipline and the Media,” which addressed the 2012 campaign and President Obama’s prospects for reelection.

 Frasure-Yokley is an associate professor of political science and an expert in racial and ethnic politics and voting behavior patterns.